slowernews/wisdom-tldr/README.md

 > *'Un uomo che vive di ricordi, diventa vecchio.
 Uno che vive di progetti resta giovane.' -- Bruno Munari*

 > *'Anomalies often represent the future but to our eyes they seem strange.'*

-===
-###On mortality

-You will die soon.
-Act accordingly.
-You'll never be as young as you are today.

-> *'Every day in the mirror I watch death at work.' -- Jean Cocteau*

-> *'Do not act as if you were going to live ten thousand years.
-Death hangs over you.
-While you live, while it is in your power, be good.' -- Marcus Aurelius*

-> *'Live as if you were to die tomorrow.
-Learn as if you were to live forever.' -- Mahatma Gandhi*

-===
-###On memory

-You are your memory.

-> *'People forget more future events than past events.'*

-> *'Memories need sleep to get consolidated.
-Sleep deprivation is bad for memory.
-Stress also.'*

-> *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

-CHALLENGE:

-Your past [mistakes](#on-mistakes-and-failure) are meant to guide you, not to define you.